Trial Starts

 We'll move to the opening statements from the prosecution and the defense...

-Marie Wiley: Thank you your honor.
+Marie Wiley: Thank you, Your Honor.
 Well, what the prosecution described was indeed partially correct.
 Mr. Lasso did strike Mr. Carter.
 But why?
 Was it a sucker-punch?
 In actuality, Mr. Lasso was defending his friend, Greg Moran.
 You see, Mr. Carter - you can see him in the gallery - he is a very big man.
 A pro baseball player.
 Very strong, 28 years old.
 Six foot four.
 And then there is Greg Moran, who is a small man standing 5 foot nine.
-When you look at the video, you will see that Mr. Carter is in the face of Mr. Moran, and actually pushes him.
+When you look at the video, you will see that Mr. Carter is in Mr. Moran's face, and actually pushes him.
 When Mr. Lasso saw that, his instincts told him to help his friend.
 To prevent him from being seriously injured by this hulk of a professional athlete.
 He was simply trying to protect his friend.
 He instinctively felt he had to intervene, and was triggered into acting when Mr. Carter pushed Mr. Moran.
 Looking at the jury...
 Loyalty.
 I think most people would think this is an admirable trait.
 I think you do too.
-Thank you your honor.
+Thank you, Your Honor.

 Everyone gets up to leave.
 Mr. Carter, who was in the gallery, approaches the prosecutor...